555 (telephone number): Fictional usage

 Only 555-0100 through 555-0199 are now specifically reserved for fictional use; the other numbers have been reserved for actual assignment.

 555 use is restricted only in North America.
 In 1994, cartoonist Gary Larson's The Far Side included a panel with graffiti of a 555 number by which prank calls could be made to Satan.
 In Australia, 555 was at the time a standard exchange, and the Australian owner of the number became the subject of harassment, launching an unsuccessful lawsuit against Larson and his syndicate for defamation.

 The 555 exchange is not reserved in area codes used for toll-free phone numbers.
-This led to the video game The Last of Us accidentally including the number to a phone-sex operator in the game.
+This led to the video game The Last of Us accidentally including the number to a phone-sex operator.

 The number "555-2368" (or 311-555-2368) is a carryover from the "EXchange 2368" ("Exchange CENTral") number common in telephone advertisements as early as the 1940s.
 "555-2368" is the phone number used by Jim Rockford in the TV series The Rockford Files (as seen during the opening credits), in the TV series The Mod Squad (episode: "And a Little Child Shall Bleed Them") and the Ghostbusters (as seen during their TV commercial within the film).
+The number "1-800-555-2368" appears in a magazine Daniel Jackson is reading in Stargate SG-1 (S04E13: "The Curse".)

 555 numbers are mentioned directly in the 1993 action film Last Action Hero, starring Arnold Schwarzenegger.
 Danny Madigan (played by Austin O'Brien) tries to convince Schwarzenegger's character that he is inside a movie by pointing out the 555 exchange provides at most 9,999 available telephone numbers, insufficient for all the phone users in Los Angeles.
 Schwarzenegger's character replies, "That's why we have area codes", and O'Brien's character drops the subject.

 The use of 555 numbers helps to avoid use of valid numbers in works of fiction or entertainment, which can lead people to call those numbers and bother their holders.
 Tommy Tutone's song "867-5309/Jenny" and the cinematic release of Bruce Almighty displaying 776-2323 as a number to call God both led to misdialed calls in multiple area codes.
-God's number was changed to a 555 exchange prefix in the video release of the movie.
+God's number was changed to 555-0123 in the video release of the movie.
 In cities where it became popular, the 1966 song "634-5789" by Wilson Pickett and others caused many unwanted calls to actual subscribers who knew nothing about the song; many had to change their numbers.
-"777-9311" by The Time used Dez Dickerson's actual telephone number at the time the song was written, causing his phone to ring off the hook until he had his number changed.
+"777-9311" by The Time used Dez Dickerson's actual telephone number at the time the song was written, causing his phone to ring incessantly until he had his number changed.
 The Alicia Keys song "Diary" contains a real number in New York's area code 347, an overlay, but does not indicate an area code; the same number in some other area code is a common misdial.